dowdlelt/meica_tool/README.md

 # meica_tool

-I've created a handy matlab script that works with meica.py (link will go here) v3 - from the experimental branch.
+I've created a handy matlab script that works with meica.py (https://bitbucket.org/prantikk/me-ica) v3 - from the experimental branch.
 It creates a series of figures that are useful for visualizing the output in a quick manner.

 First, it plots the estimated motion parameters, and framewise displacement (bramila tools used here).